boruilin/Investigation-on-the-Relationship-Between-the-Number-of-Steps-and-Average-Rating-of-Recipes/README.md

-# Investigation on the Relationship Between the-Number of Steps and Average Rating of Recipes
+# Investigation on the Relationship Between the Number of Steps and Average Rating of Recipes

 Authors: Borui Lin, Junshu Xin